Package 'testcorr'

 Title: Testing Zero Correlation

-Authors: Violetta Dalla, Liudas Giraitis and Peter C. B. Phillips
+Authors: Violetta Dalla [aut, cre], Liudas Giraitis [aut], Peter C. B. Phillips [aut]

 Maintainer: Violetta Dalla <[email protected]>